scsm-ua/kirtan-guide-en/songs/guror-guro-me-paramo-gurus-tvam.md

     kvachid-vrajāraṇya-vivikta-vāsī hṛdi vraja-dvandva-raho-vilāsī bahir virāgī tv avadhūta-veṣī namo namo gaura-kiśora tubhyam

-Living in solitude at Vraja Dhām, your heart was absorbed in the most secret Pastimes of the Divine Youth- ful Couple of Vraja, whilst externally you maintained the strictures of a renunciate; and sometimes you appeared to transcend all recognised strictures.
+Living in solitude at Vraja Dhām, your heart was absorbed in the most secret Pastimes of the Divine Youthful Couple of Vraja, whilst externally you maintained the strictures of a renunciate; and sometimes you appeared to transcend all recognised strictures.
 Oh Gaura Kiśora, again and again do I make my obeisance unto you.

 #### 4

     kvachit punar gaura-vanāntachārī surāpagā-tīra-rajo-vihārī
     pavitra-kaupīna-karaṅka-dhārī namo namo gaura-kiśora tubhyam

-Sometimes you roam about the edge of Gaurava- na (the boundary of Śrī Nabadwīp Dhām), wandering along the beach near the banks of the Gaṅgā.
-Oh Gaura Kiśora, who dons the holy loin-cloth and carries the men- dicant’s water-pot, again and again do I make my obei- sance unto you.
+Sometimes you roam about the edge of Gauravana (the boundary of Śrī Nabadwīp Dhām), wandering along the beach near the banks of the Gaṅgā.
+Oh Gaura Kiśora, who dons the holy loin-cloth and carries the mendicant’s water-pot, again and again do I make my obeisance unto you.

 #### 5